No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 If therapy was going so well, why would a client cancel a session?

-When clients start to no-show, or frequently cancel without notice, this becomes a real problem for your practice.
-If you haven’t already been enforcing a therapy no-show and late cancellation policy, we’ll go over how implementing this can save your business and sanity.
+Clients that were frequently cancelling or not showing up became a real problem for my practice.
+If you haven’t already been enforcing a therapy no-show and late cancellation policy, it's time to start.
+I’ll go over how implementing this can save your business and sanity.

 Therapy No-Show and Late Cancellation Policies

-One of the most effective strategies in decreasing the occurrence of these last minute schedule changes is to create a policy that is actually enforced.
+One of the best ways to decrease the occurrence of last minute schedule changes is to create a policy.
+Not only create one, but actually enforce it.

 When someone new comes in, it's important to communicate this with them so they know right away.

 Your time is money – especially as the owner of a private practice.
-If you continue to hold slots for clients that cancel, and do not take a fee from them, your income can be negatively impacted, especially if you had someone else that wanted to come at that time.
-When you create a no-show and cancellation policy, this is something to consider.
+Early in my practice, I would hold slots for clients that cancelled all the time.
+I didn't take a fee from them, and it negatively impacted my income.
+It's especially hurtful if you had another client that wanted to come at the same time.
+When creating my no-show and cancellation policy, I had to factor this in.

-Another important component is actually enforcing this policy.
-If you created and communicated this to your clients, but haven’t actually ever enforced it, clients can begin to expect your flexibility regarding this all the time.
-Once you start sticking to it, they will begin to treat your time and sessions with all the respect it deserves.
+Another important part is actually enforcing this policy.
+Creating a no-show policy alone isn't enough.
+If you haven't ever enforced it, clients can expect the flexibility from you all the time.
+Once I started enforcing it, clients began to treat my time and sessions with the respect it deserves.

 Here are some things to think about when you develop your policy.